UTM for Windows

 • 20 GB of free disk space or more

-3. Once installed, launch UTM for Windows and create a new virtual machine
+4. Launch UTM for Windows and create a new virtual machine or import an existing one

 Pros and Cons